Housing Element Questions

 At this time, there are no plans to convert all neighborhoods zoned as single-family residential to multifamily.
 The City will be working with the community to identify ways that it can plan to add more than 1,700 new homes to Saratoga.

-Note that the State legislature is considering legislation (Senate Bill 9) that would require all cities to allow at least two homes on each parcel in a single-family zone; the City has strongly opposed this legislation.
+Note that the State legislature has approved legislation (Senate Bill 9) that would require all cities to allow at least two homes on each parcel in a single-family zone; the City has strongly opposed this legislation.
 View City Council positions on proposed legislation at www.saratoga.ca.us/legislation

 Subscribe to the Housing Element Newsletter to get notified when meeting dates to discuss community priorities and values are scheduled.